 The same applies to parents who want to remove the residency restriction in Texas.
 If the parent without custody is active in the child’s life, chances are good that the court will not lift the restriction.
 However, if there is not a lot of involvement with the child by the non-custodial parent, and the custodial parent who wants to move has a good reason, chances are good that the court will lift the residency restriction.

-If you are facing a custody issue involving a potential move, a Texas child custody attorney can help you protect your access to your child.
+If you are facing a change in your circumstances and need to modify your child custody orders, a Texas child custody attorney can help you protect your access to your child.
 Call C.E.
 Borman & Associates at 979-846-4090 to discuss your case.